 Online magazine, Refinery 29 recently produced a guide to the best at-home heat styling advice for each hair type.
 Here we add some additional tips on how to avoid hair breakage when using these tools at home:

-Fine hair is particularly prone to damage from heat styling, especially at high temperatures, so choose tools with adjustable heat settings.
+is particularly prone to damage from heat styling, especially at high temperatures, so choose tools with adjustable heat settings.
 Look for products with two or more heat options and use the lowest setting wherever possible.